 The ownership market involves transactions of property assets.
-There are two types of investment; the tangible and intangible, or also known as real and financial investment.
+There are two types of investments; the tangible and intangible, or also known as real and financial investments.
 The real investments include real assets such as land, building, house and other real estate.
-Financial investments, for its part, include equity securities such as a company's shares.
+Financial investments include equity securities such as a company's shares.

-The risk and return when investing in shares are mainly based on the company's performance.
-Its value is directly linked to the businesses profitability, which naturally elevates its risk from the debt market.
-A company that record good profits will increase its net asset value, and a bad performance will have the opposite effect.
-Therefore the price fluctuation is very common and much wider, because it is not limited to a coupon, and the gains and losses are influences by a greater number of factors.
+The risk and return when investing in shares is mainly based on the company's performance.
+Its value is directly linked to the business profitability, which naturally elevates its risk from the debt market.
+A company that records good profits will increase its net asset value, and one with a bad performance will have the opposite effect.
+Therefore, price fluctuation is very common and can be much wider, because it is not limited to a coupon and the gains and losses are influenced by a greater number of factors.

-The options for example, an important category of derivatives, gives the right, but not the obligation, to sell or purchase shares at a fixed price before a certain date.
-However, once the delay has passed, the option has zero value, as opposed to other equity like bonds and shares which will always keep a certain value unless there is a bankruptcy.
+The options for example (an important category of derivatives) give the right, but not the obligation, to sell or purchase shares at a fixed price before a certain date.
+However, once the delay has passed, the option has zero value as opposed to other securities like bonds and shares which will always keep a certain value unless there is a bankruptcy.

 Knowing in which category to invest

 All financial instruments can be categorized.
-Investment funds, such as mutual funds, will have a pool of securities from all categories in order to optimize the return.
-Professionals will invest for you reflecting on the level of risk you are willing to bear by mixing proportionally the different markets.
-Even if in most cases professionals manage your investments, it is always important to understand the basics and get a general picture of your portfolio.
+Investment funds, such as mutual funds, will have a pool of securities from all categories in order to optimize their return.
+Professionals will invest for you, reflecting the level of risk you are willing to bear, by mixing proportionally the different markets.
+But keep in mind that even if in most cases professionals manage your investments, it is always important to understand the basics and get a general picture of your portfolio.